Volunteer Placement Counsellor

 Terrence Higgins Trust's counselling service has delivered counselling to those living with HIV and and at risk of poor sexual health for decades.
 The counselling service is positioned within the Living Well department, this offers clients a variety of psycho-social support services including work and skills programmes, peer forums and wellbeing groups.
 During the pandemic we continued to deliver 12 sessions of counselling to those presenting with issues such as; living with HIV, depression, anxiety, distressing emotions, chemsex, relationship difficulties, identity issues, LGBTQI+ issues.
 For further details of the post please see the attached job description document.

-At present we are seeking four volunteer placement counsellors to join the team.
+At present we are seeking two volunteer placement counsellors to join the team.
 You must be available to attend external clinical supervisions at one of the session slots below;

 Supervision is free of charge and you will be supervised by a qualified and accreditied BACP/UKCP supervisor who has specialist further training in trauma.